Saturday, 6 August 2022

 Gillian E. Metzger, director of the Center for Constitutional Governance and the Stanley H. Fuld Professor of Law, said the conference—the center’s first to explore comparative constitutional governance—would not have been possible without the support of University Professor Jagdish Bhagwati and Dr. B.R.
 Ambedkar Visiting Professor of Indian Constitutional Law Sudhir Krishnaswamy.

 Krishnaswamy and Khosla, to their credit, had raised red flags about a blind belief in judicial activism.
 They pointed out that the Bench's ratio in AK Thakur (an affirmative action case) was narrow and based on previous rulings.
 Ultimately, everything came down to legislatures.
 Indeed, it has become obvious that the States ignore the Bench's decisions on contentious matters- e.g. reservations or water sharing.
-It was always obvious that the Indian Bench enjoys no great popular support.
+It was always clear that the Indian Bench enjoys no great popular support.
 America may be a land of lawyers.
 India despises lawyers.
-Indeed, the Mahatma wanted to scrap the existing system but Indians don't want any sort of legal system unlike Sinn Fein which actually set up its own courts and then incorporated them with the British system after Ireland became independent.
+Indeed, the Mahatma wanted to scrap the existing system but Indians don't want any sort of legal system unlike the Ireland where Sinn Fein actually set up its own courts and then incorporated them with the British system after their country became independent.
 In India, however, nuisance cases proliferate.
 The Law is a tool of harassment.
 Court is a place where everybody lies their heads off under oath.

 The Indian government established the Ambedkar chair in 2010.
 The title of the chair honors Bhimrao Ramji Ambedkar, the architect of the Indian Constitution, who graduated from Columbia University in 1915 and later earned his doctoral degree there.